 How does it work?

-What is the difference between a daily policy and an annual policy?
+What is the difference between a Single Policy and an Annual Policy?

-A daily policy will cover you for a ‘one off’ car rental agreement, and is only valid for the rental dates specified on the certificate of insurance.
-The maximum period is 180 Days on a Single policy.
-An Annual policy is valid for 12 months from the issue date and will cover you for unlimited car rental agreements so long as the individual car rental does not last longer than 62 days at any one time.
+A Single Policy will cover you for a ‘one off’ car rental agreement and is only valid for the rental dates specified on the policy schedule up to a maximum of 180 continuous days.
+An Annual Policy is valid for 12 months from the issue date and will cover you for unlimited car rental agreements so long as each individual car rental does not exceed 62 days.

 What is the maximum duration of continual cover allowed on this policy?